UTSCCSCC01/RecruiteMe/doc/sprint0/README.md

 - the ```release``` branch is for bug fixes, documentation generation, and other release-oriented tasks.
 - the ```hotfix``` branches are for patching production releases.
 Should be in the form ```hotfix/"hotfixed feature"```.

+We will use Jira for our ticketing.
 Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)